repne/resume/resume.md

 ### Personal Experience ###

-#### 2014 - ####
+#### 2014 - 2016 ####

+I've built on a mobile app using **React Native**, handling backend calls on Azure using **Microsoft Orleans**, a distributed actor framework, and sharding data based on geo location using a geohash algorithm.

-Currently researching and studying Machine Learning problems, specifically Recurrent Neural Network, closely following  recent developments  and publications (the work of Hinton and Sutskever in particular, those guys are my heroes).
+Currently researching and studying Machine Learning problems, specifically Recurrent Neural Network, closely following  recent developments  and publications (the work of Hinton and Sutskever in particular).

 #### 2013-2014 ####